poorvika11/ascend-task/readme.md

-# Trello Clone
+# Web-Task

-Trello Clone is a web-based project management application built with modern web technologies.
-It offers an intuitive user interface for managing tasks, collaborating with team members, and organizing projects effectively.
+This is a web-based project management application built with modern web technologies.
+It offers an intuitive user interface for managing tasks.

 ## Features